Private room

 One of the best apps is Erasmus Play, connecting you with a community of international students heading to this Italian city and who also want to meet people.
 It's a great way to make friends and find roommates! |

-What are the best neighbourhoods to live in Rome as a student? |
+What are the best neighbourhoods to look for student housing in Rome? |

 Trastevere is known for its bohemian vibe and lively nightlife.
 San Lorenzo, near La Sapienza University, is another favourite for its student atmosphere and affordable prices.
 Pigneto offers a hipster feel with modern bars and cafés, ideal for young people, and Prati is a quieter, well-connected option near the Vatican. |